Planning & Building News

 A Neighbor's Guide to Development

-" to provide Signal Hill residents and property owners an overview of the planning process for any new development.
+", a guide created by City planners to provide Signal Hill residents and property owners an overview of the planning process for any new development in the City.

 Mayor's Clean-Up on Saturday, September 24, 2016